Siterack/siterack-docs/docs/teams.md

 ## Add Slack

-Once you've created new team you will have the option to connect your team with a Slack account.
+Once you've created a new team you will have the option to connect your team with a Slack account.

 To begin the connection, simply click the 'Add to Slack' button on your team page.